yu-lab-vt/muSSP/ReadMe.md

 (2). open terminal under current location
 (3). run the command in terminal: './muSSP -i ../input_MOT_seq07_followme.txt'
 ```
-The same way can be used to run dSSP algorithm in FollowMe and SSP (successive shortest path) algorithm
+The same way can be used to run dSSP algorithm in FollowMe and SSP algorithm

 ### To rebuild for you own graph
 ```